kubeflow/blog/_posts/2025-11-07-introducing-kubeflow-sdk.md

 The Kubeflow SDK is built by and for the community.
 We welcome contributions, feedback, and participation from everyone!

+**🔔 Help Shape the Future of Kubeflow SDK**

+We want to hear from you!
+Take our [Kubeflow Unified SDK Survey](https://docs.google.com/forms/d/e/1FAIpQLSet_IAFQzMMDWolzFt5LI9lhzqOOStjIGHxgYqKBnVcRtDfrw/viewform?usp=dialog) to help us understand your biggest pain points and identify which new features will provide the most value to you and your team.
+Your feedback directly influences our roadmap and priorities.

 **Resources**:
 - [GitHub Repo](https://github.com/kubeflow/sdk)
 - [Kubeflow SDK design document](https://docs.google.com/document/d/1rX7ELAHRb_lvh0Y7BK1HBYAbA0zi9enB0F_358ZC58w/edit?tab=t.0#heading=h.e0573r7wwkgl)